backlineint/brianperry.dev/src/content/posts/2025/nextjs-scripts.md

 - Once that loads, run custom ad code that defines ad slots and sets targeting.
 This code was provided by a another vendor, and was not written with Next.js in mind.
 - After the ad slots have been defined, display them based on the current page's content.

 The Next `<Script>` component offers [`onLoad`](https://nextjs.org/docs/pages/api-reference/components/script#onload) and [`onReady`](https://nextjs.org/docs/pages/api-reference/components/script#onready) props that can help with this.
-I initially assumed that `onLoad` would be the right choice, but has some important limitations.
+I initially assumed that `onLoad` would be the right choice, but it has some important limitations.
 It can't be used with `beforeInteractive` and also does not yet work with Server Components.
 That makes `onReady` the only viable option here.
 Since `onReady` only runs on the client, we'd also need to move the script outside of the `Document` component as well.

 ```jsx
 import Script from "next/script";